Carrots & Cookies

 These are just a few reasons why I recommend putting a Bento Box in a lunch bag.

-Easy Recipes for School Lunch Boxes
+Easy Recipes to Pack in Lunch Boxes

-• The BEST California Chicken Salad
+The BEST Chicken Salad with Grapes

-• Nut Free Trail Mix for Kids
+Nut Free Trail Mix for Kids

-• Banana Carrot Muffins with Raisins
+Banana Carrot Muffins with Raisins

 More Just for Fun